White-throated caracara: Taxonomy and systematics

-Taxonomic systems agree that the white-throated caracara is monotypic.

 Description

 The white-throated caracara is 49 to 55 cm long with a wingspan of 110 to 124 cm.
 It has a small crest, long wings with clear "fingers" on the tips, and a long rounded tail.
 The sexes' plumages are alike.
 Adults' upperparts are mostly brownish black to black with white uppertail coverts.
 Their underparts and tips of the tail feathers are pure unmarked white.
 The undersides of their primaries have black and white bands at their base.
 Their bare facial skin is yellow-orange, their iris is hazel to brown, and their legs and feet yellow.
 Juveniles have dark brown upperparts and bluish white facial skin, legs, and feet.

 Distribution and habitat

 The white-throated caracara is the southernmost member of the "mountain caracara" superspecies.
 It is found from south-central Chile's Los Lagos Region and western Argentina's Mendoza Province south to Tierra del Fuego and Cape Horn.
 It inhabits open mountain slopes, southern beech (Nothofagus) forest, open woodland, and dense scrublands.
 In Chile it ranges in elevation from about 500 to 2500 m and in Argentina from sea level to 3000 m.